5 Must-Know Tips for Choosing the Best Fat Tyre Mountain Bike

 Balancing Width and Performance

 While wider tyres provide better floatation, they can increase weight and reduce speed.
 For mixed-terrain riding, a 4-inch tyre strikes a balance.
-Check Bicycling Magazine for pressure recommendations based on your weight.
+Check reputable cycling publications for pressure recommendations based on your weight.

 Select the Right Frame Material